Influship Influencer Marketing MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this when the user needs fresh raw Instagram post metadata that is not guaranteed on regular cached post-list endpoints yet,' providing clear usage context.
-It implies alternatives but doesn't name them explicitly.
+It provides an explicit usage trigger: 'Use this when the user needs fresh raw Instagram post metadata that is not guaranteed on regular cached post-list endpoints yet.'
+This gives clear context but does not explicitly name alternatives or state when not to use it, stopping short of a full 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.